William H. Diddel

 I fortunate to know Bill Diddel.
 It was because of Bill that my father, Gary, entered the profession of Golf Course Architecture.
-Bill was my father’s mentor and helped him to get established by referring to my father his first two commissions.
+Bill was my father’s mentor and helped him get established by referring, to my father, his first two commissions.
+Bill and my father worked together on various projects, including rebuilding Bill’s beloved Woodland Country Club’s greens.
 Below is an article that I have written about Bill’s history.
 I can still vividly remember playing golf with Bill.
 It was always a great day when Bill would be at Woodland and I would have a chance to speak with him about the game of golf.

 William H. “Bill” Diddel, a native Hoosier, is one of America’s great golf architects, yet much of his work is relatively unknown.